mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 * Remove an existing Security Contact and replace it with a newer one
 * Adjust the Security Contact’s name

-For more information on security, see [Security Advisories](/releasenotes/security-advisories/).
+For more information on security issues, see [Security Advisories](/releasenotes/security-advisories/).

 #### Fixes